'What I wish I knew before buying a red light therapy tool' reveals a beauty tech expert

 2. Not every device offers multiple light therapies

 If blemishes are your number one skin concern, then a red light therapy device might not be the best treatment for you.
-However, many LED face masks now offer an a la carte menu of light colours to choose from in the one device.
+However, many of these masks now offer an a la carte menu of light colours to choose from in one device.
 So if you’re prone to acne, but also concerned about fine lines and wrinkles, you can effectively treat both.
 The MZ Skin Light Therapy Golden Facial Treatment Device runs the gamut of light colours to offer complete skin rejuvenation, making it one of the best red light therapy devices on the market.
-As Dr. Zamani explains: "MZ Skin's LED has the capacity to efficiently provide red, yellow, blue and green light for multi-functionality."
+As Dr. Zamani explains, "MZ Skin's LED has the capacity to efficiently provide red, yellow, blue and green light for multi-functionality."

-The Solawave, by comparison, only offers red light therapy so you won’t be able to treat acne or hyperpigmentation, which may be a dealbreaker for some people.
+The Solawave, on the other hand, only offers red light therapy, so you won’t be able to treat acne or hyperpigmentation, which may be a dealbreaker for some people.
 My outbreaks are a lot more low-key these days so it doesn't bother me too much.
 What it lacks in light settings it makes up for in other skin-improving technologies like microcurrent, massage and warmth.
-These add-ons not only make the treatment more enjoyable, but improve circulation, de-puff and brighten skin.
+These add-ons not only make the treatment more enjoyable but improve circulation, de-puff and brighten skin.

-If storage space is at a premium, like it is in my house, it’s worth noting that LED face masks will take up more room than handheld tools.
-I keep my Lustre ClearSkin Renew Pro Facewear in its original box, safely tucked away and protected from accidental knocks and enquiring 4 year-olds.
-All-told, it’s probably no bigger than a shoe box so it's not like you'll have to pay for a storage locker.
-Mine is kept at the bottom of my wardrobe.
-The downside being that once it’s neatly squirrelled away, I tend to forget about it.
-It's taking up valuable real estate in my wardrobe, but doing nothing for my wrinkles.
-Tut tut.
+If your storage space is as precious and limited as it is in my house, it’s worth noting that LED face masks will take up more room than handheld tools.
+I keep my Lustre ClearSkin Renew Pro Facewear in its original box, safely tucked away and protected from accidental knocks and enquiring four-year-olds.
+It’s probably no bigger than a shoe box; mine is kept at the bottom of my wardrobe.
+The downside of doing so is that, once it’s neatly squirrelled away, I tend to forget about it.
+It's taking up valuable real estate in my wardrobe but doing nothing for my wrinkles.

-The Solwave wand, however, is neat and nifty, measuring 1.5cm in width, 14.5cm in length.
+The Solawave skincare wand, however, is neat and nifty, measuring 1.5cm wide and 14.5cm long.
 It’s no bigger than a glass nail file and as light as a pen, making it easily portable and comfortably storable.
 Mine sits right next to my retinoid serum, night cream and collagen supplement on my bedside table: a handy visual reminder to use it for a minimum of five minutes, three times per week.

-Cordless tools are brilliant, but only if the battery life is generous.
+Wire-free tools, from LED masks to the best cordless straighteners, are brilliant, but only if the battery life is generous enough.
 Most red light therapy devices are charged via a USB, and to be honest, of all the tools I have tried, I've found the battery life to be more than adequate.
 Impressive even.
-Take the Dr Dennis Gross DRx SpectraLite FaceWare Pro - a single charge should last 8-10 treatments.
+Take the Dr Dennis Gross DRx SpectraLite FaceWare Pro – a single charge should last 8–10 treatments.
 Pretty good.
 My Solawave wand takes 120 minutes to fully charge and will then work for a full 60 minutes.
-If you're using it for three minutes at a time, as per the recommendation, then you'll get 20 sessions out of one charge.
+If you're using it for three minutes at a time, per the instructions, then you'll get 20 sessions out of one charge.

 5. They can be eye-wateringly expensive

-Probably the biggest consideration when it comes to buying a red light therapy device is the price.
-These babies can be crazy-expensive.
-You’d be hard-pushed to find any under the £100 mark.
-Usually, they vary from around £150 up to £500.
-Just like the best mascara, expensive doesn't necessarily mean better.
+Probably the biggest factor that you need to take into account before buying a red light therapy device is that they do not come cheap and buying one will be a significant investment.
+These babies can be crazy expensive and you’d be hard-pushed to find one under the £100 mark.
+Usually, they range from around £150 up to £500.
+But just like the best mascara, more expensive doesn't necessarily mean a better product.

-If you know it's something you will use religiously then you might be able to justify splurging on one of the snazzier, all-singing, all-dancing hands-free masks, which offer multiple types of light therapy.
-If however, you're the sort of person who darts from skin fad to skin fad, then it might be worth experimenting with a slightly more affordable red light wand.
+If you know your gadget of choice is something you will use religiously then you might be able to justify splurging on one of the snazzier, all-singing, all-dancing hands-free masks, which usually utilise multiple types of light therapy.
+If however, you're the sort of person who flits from treatment to treatment, it may be worth experimenting with a slightly more affordable red light wand.

 Stephanie Maylor is a Beauty Editor working across five national magazine titles, with almost 15 years' experience in the industry.
 She has written for many brands, including woman&home, Grazia, Now, More!, Fabulous, NW, Woman, Woman's Own, Woman's Weekly, Essentials, Best, Chat, and OK! online.